Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Hiking and osteoarthritis: not a subject to ignore.

-But think again about hiking arthritis.
+But think again about the possibility of hiking osteoarthritis.

 A recent review on the topic of hiking and osteoarthritis caught my eye because it connected knee injuries with developing osteoarthritis.